 A Study in Jesus dealings with Simon, brother of Andrew, who became the Apostle Peter.

 They were soon surrounded by suffering humanity.
-Those who could not walk were carried into Jesus presence on beds.
+They carried those who could not walk into Jesus’ presence on beds.
 The afflicted made a simple request; let us touch the border of your garment.
 “As many as touched him [Jesus] were made whole.”
 After ministering to multitudes Jesus and the Apostles walked back to Capernaum on the main road that ran along the shore connecting Capernaum to Tiberias.

 Peter and his fellow Apostles returned to Capernaum convinced Jesus is the Son of God.
 If the miracles of healing had not been enough to convince them, watching Jesus and Peter walk on water did.
 But that conviction would be sorely challenged in Capernaum.

 While Jesus ministered in Gennesaret the people who would have forced Jesus to be their king discovered he had abandoned them.
-They sailed to Capernaum and eventually found Jesus teaching in the synagogue, but he was not glad to see them again.
+They sailed to Capernaum and eventually found Jesus teaching in the synagogue.

 “Rabbi, when did you get here?” they exclaimed.